Moncton: Sports teams

 The Moncton Wildcats play major junior hockey in the Quebec Maritimes Junior Hockey League (QMJHL).
 They won the President's Cup, the QMJHL championship in both 2006 and 2010.
 Historically there has been a longstanding presence of a Moncton-based team in the Maritime Junior A Hockey League, but the Dieppe Commandos (formerly known as the Moncton Beavers) relocated to Edmundston at the end of the 2017 season.
 Historically, Moncton also was home to a professional American Hockey League franchise from 1978 to 1994.
 The New Brunswick Hawks won the AHL Calder Cup by defeating the Binghamton Whalers in 1981–1982.
 The Moncton Mets played baseball in the New Brunswick Senior Baseball League and won the Canadian Senior Baseball Championship in 2006.
 In 2015, the Moncton Fisher Cats began play in the New Brunswick Senior Baseball League.
 They were formed by a merger between the Moncton Mets and the Hub City Brewers of the NBSBL.
 In 2011, the Moncton Miracles began play as one of the seven charter franchises of the professional National Basketball League of Canada.
 The franchise failed at the end of the 2016/17 season, to be immediately replaced by a new NBL franchise, the Moncton Magic, who played their inaugural season in 2017/18.
-The Universite de Moncton has a number of active U Sports programs, while Crandall University has a number active Canadian Collegiate Athletic Association programs.
+The Universite de Moncton has a number of active U Sports programs, while Crandall University has a number of active Canadian Collegiate Athletic Association programs.